gramineproject/graphene/Documentation/building.rst

 .. warning::

-   This module is a |~| quick-and-dirty hack with gaping security hole.
+   This module is a |~| quick-and-dirty hack with dangerous security hole (allows unauthorised local privilege escalation).
 "Do not use for production" is not a |~| joke.
-We use it only for testing on very old kernels when the patchset does not apply cleanly.
+We use it only for testing on very old kernels where the patchset does not apply cleanly.

 To install the Graphene FSGSBASE driver, run the following commands::